mikitz/dnd-5e-loading-screen/README.md

 ## Sources

-A checkmark denotes the source has been completly added to `data.json`
+A checkmark denotes the source has been completely added to `data.json`

 -   [x] https://www.reddit.com/r/DnD/comments/8oaqjb/dd_loading_screen_tips/
 -   [ ] https://www.reddit.com/r/DnD/comments/w3a5qt/what_are_your_dd_loading_screen_tips/